- (325)-437-7000 Call or Text us today

 The Galbreath Law Firm serves clients throughout the State of Texas including but not limited to the cities of Abilene, Sweetwater, Brownwood, Coleman, and Eastland.

 I am giving the Galbreath Law Firm 5 stars as I had hired him and his staff to handle a personal injury case for me.
 He and his team were very diligent, professional and communicated with me at any given time about my questions and concerns.
 Over the years I have also referred friends to Mr. Galbreath and they've been very happy with their representation.

 "When I hired Mr Galbreath on a very short notice it was probably one of the best decisions I could have made he was a reasonable price and a very exceptional work I had myself in a pickle and he surely got me out of it I would recommend him to anyone I'm glad I chose him and you would be too if you choose him he knows his stuff and got me off on a pretty incredible deal I would definitely recommend him"

 In Good Hands with Jeff Galbreath

-If you or someone in your family has been hurt because of a property owner’s negligence, the Galbreath Law Firm can arrange a free consultation to discuss the details of your case.
-You can make an appointment with experienced accident lawyer Jeffery B. Galbreath by dialing (325) 437-7000 or filling out our contact form on this website.
-We have dedicated our energies to helping clients in Abilene and throughout central Texas, including Taylor and Jones Counties.
+If you or someone in your family has been hurt because of a property owner’s negligence, let the premises liability lawyer Abilene locals have trusted for years help.
+The Galbreath Law Firm can arrange a free consultation to discuss the details of your case.
+You can make an appointment with experienced accident lawyer Jeffery B. Galbreath by dialing (325) 437-7000 or filling out our contact form.